Lexa013/easyrestrict/README.md

 1: Download the addon from the sources below
 2: Place it in your /garrysmod/addons/ folder
 3. Restart your server
-4. Type "/restrict" in chat to open the interface.
+4. Type "/restrict" in the chat to open the interface.
 ```

 ### How to